iniziano le schermaglie...

 not proposed in good faith.
 Indeed, the sale is far from an arm’s length transaction, but rather, is

-the result of a tainted sales process dominated by the United States government.
+a tainted sales process dominated by the United States government.
 Under these

 circumstances, the Sale Motion should be denied.